 You can also use subqueries where the result of a query is used as an input for the condition of another query.
 In addition, you can store the result of a query as a temporary result set by using Common Table Expressions (CTE).
 This temporary result set exists only within the scope of a single SQL statement.

-This blog post discusses how to query data from multiple tables by applying various types of joins, such as a inner join, outer join cross join, equi join, or self join.
+This blog post discusses how to query data from multiple tables by applying various types of joins, such as an inner join, outer join cross join, equi join, or self join.
 Further, it explains how to use subqueries.
-Lately, this chapter discusses about temporary result sets created by using CTE.
+Lately, this chapter discusses temporary result sets created by using CTE.

 Useful objective for Database Management Service Experts

-Professionals working in field of database management service can following objectives connected with database management.
+Professionals working in the field of database management service can follow objectives connected with database management.

 Manage result sets

 If you like this post about Querying Data & database management please feel free to share your thoughts.
-You can also subscribe for our feature post.
+You can also subscribe to our feature post.